cucapra/filament-evaluation/README.md

 **NOTE**: Before starting, ensure that you have 105 GB of storage space.
 Unfortunately, the Vivado tools can take up quite a lot of space during installation.
 To the best of our knowledge, Vivado tools are only supported for x86 architectures and do not work on the ARM-based processors.

+The artifact is provided in two formats:
+- A virtual machine OVA that can be imposed into [VirtualBox][].
+This is the easiest way to get started.
+- A `code.zip` archive that contains the source code.

+Regardless of the format you choose, you will need to install the [Vivado WebPACK toolchain][vivado-webpack] to run the evaluation which only works on Linux x86 machines.
+We recommend the VM if you're on a Mac or Windows machine.

 ## Kick-the-Tires Phase (2-4 hours)

 For the kick-the-tires phase we will: